 Every year approximately 80,000 to 100,000 children under 15 die from cancer globally.
 That’s about 200 children a day.
 It sounds like a big number, but in the grand scheme, it’s a small number—and not in a good way.
 It means that most research dollars go toward the bigger numbers—adult cancers that receive a lot of attention.
-We need to make funding for pediatric cancer research a priority.
+We need to make more funding like the Child Cancer Donation Program for pediatric cancer research a priority.

 In August my husband and I were asked to come into a small, airless room at the hospital where 12 people were crammed in.
-Some were lawyers, some were doctors, some I had never seen before.
+Some were lawyers from the criminal defence lawyer Melbourne offices, some were doctors, some I had never seen before.
 All I saw was our doctor’s lips moving, saying, “We are sorry.
 There’s nothing else we can do.”